lmiller1990/vue_tsx_article_demo/README.md

 export { App }
 ```

 We need to type `(this.$store.state as IState)` to get typechecking on the store modules.
-There are other alternatives that will let you get type checking without casting `state` to `IState`, but I've been using this pattern and found it pretty good.
+There are other alternatives that will let you get type checking without casting `this.$state` to `IState`, but I've been using this pattern and found it pretty good so far.

 ## Adding a Mutation